Eastern Front (World War II): Soviet counter-offensive: Winter 1941

 The Soviet counter-offensive during the Battle of Moscow had removed the immediate German threat to the city.
 According to Zhukov, "the success of the December counter-offensive in the central strategic direction was considerable.
 Having suffered a major defeat the German striking forces of Army Group Centre were retreating."
 Stalin's objective in January 1942 was "to deny the Germans any breathing space, to drive them westward without let-up, to make them use up their reserves before spring comes..."

 The main blow was to be delivered by a double envelopment orchestrated by the Northwestern Front, the Kalinin Front and the Western Front.
 The overall objective according to Zhukov was the "subsequent encirclement and destruction of the enemy's main forces in the area of Rzhev, Vyazma and Smolensk.
 The Leningrad Front, the Volkhov Front and the right wing forces of the Northwestern Front were to rout the Army Group North."
-The Southwestern Front and Southern Front were to defeat the Army Group South.
+The Southwestern Front and Southern Front were to defeat Army Group South.
 The Caucasian Front and Black Sea Fleet were to take back the Crimea.

 The 20th Army, part of the Soviet 1st Shock Army, the 22nd Tank Brigade and five ski battalions launched their attack on 10 January 1942.
 By 17 January, the Soviets had captured Lotoshino and Shakhovskaya.
 By 20 January, the 5th and 33rd Armies had captured Ruza, Dorokhovo, Mozhaisk and Vereya, while the 43rd and 49th Armies were at Domanovo.